 The next big event was the USDOT’s SBIR solicitation, looking for a new pavement system that could help pay for itself with the generation of renewable energy.
-We applied for the Phase I SBIR (Small Business Innovation Research) contract and received the $100,000 six-month award.
+In 2009, we applied for the Phase I SBIR (Small Business Innovation Research) contract and received the $100,000 six-month award.
 Although not required, we decided that in addition to collecting scientific feasibility papers from university professors, we wanted to actually build a crude prototype.
 The prototype had LEDs, but did not contain solar cells, since it was an indoor project and was not designed to withstand the weather.

 A substantial amount of work was required to engineer this prototype.
 We were blessed to have the help of enthusiastic volunteers.We completed our prototype in February 2010.
 It was a 12-foot by 12-foot panel.
 Due to its size, we realized it would be a nightmare to transport and to install (we later reduced the size for SR2).
 But the functionality worked well and showed the world the basic idea in a tangible way.